awsdocs/amazon-athena-user-guide/doc_source/tags.md

 Athena does not automatically assign tags to your resources\.
 You can edit tag keys and values, and you can remove tags from a resource at any time\.
 You can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 Do not add duplicate tag keys to the same resource\.
 If you do, Athena issues an error message\.
 If you use the TagResource action to tag a resource using an existing tag key, the new tag value overwrites the old value\.

-In IAM, you can control which users in your AWS account have permission to create, edit, remove, or list tags\.
+In IAM, you can control which users in your Amazon Web Services account have permission to create, edit, remove, or list tags\.
 For more information, see [Tag\-Based IAM Access Control Policies](tags-access-control.md)\.

 For a complete list of Amazon Athena tag actions, see the API action names in the [Amazon Athena API Reference](https://docs.aws.amazon.com/athena/latest/APIReference/)\.